CookieSource/wikijs/howto/pamac.md

 <img src="https://gitlab.com/rebornos-team/rebornos-images-for-wiki/pamac/-/raw/master/pamac-menu.png">
 </p>

-By selecting ***Software Mode***, pamac will automatically select the existing Categories menu on the left.
+By selecting **Software Mode**, pamac will automatically select the existing Categories menu on the left.

-***Refresh databases*** as its name implies, updates the database of all existing repositories.
+**Refresh databases** as its name implies, updates the database of all existing repositories.

-***View History***, opens a terminal window, showing the activities carried out by pamac.
+**View History**, opens a terminal window, showing the activities carried out by pamac.

-***Install Local Packages***, it will open a file selection window, where you can search for a package locally that you want to install.
+**Install Local Package**, it will open a file selection window, where you can search for a package locally that you want to install.

-***Preferences*** allows you to configure different pamac options.
+**Preferences** allows you to configure different pamac options.

-***About*** indicates the version in use of pamac, and some other information related to the application.
+**About** indicates the version in use of pamac, and some other information related to the application.

 # Pamac configuration